-The march towards foods and beverages with simplified ingredient legends and positioned as “natural” in the market place is not new.
+The march towards developing natural foods & beverages with simplified ingredient legends and positioned as “natural” in the market place is not new.
 As R&D/ QC Director of a commercial salad, Mexican entrée and snacks manufacturing company in the early 1980s, I reported to the president of the company.
 His own background was in marketing with P&G. My department was directed to, if at all possible, formulate foods that “his wife would recognize.”
 This is a challenge for the food industry because consumers also want good economic value, which includes a decent shelf life to last through a distribution system, safe food products, decent tasting, healthful, and so on.

 With that challenge in mind, topics and speakers for the 2013 Clean Label Conference, October 29-30, Oak Brook, Ill. were invited for their ability to provide practical, “how-to” advice in the formulation and development of natural, simplified, clean label products.
 The following lists them in alphabetical order.